Hyundai Kona Electric (2018-2023) review

 - 4Interior, design and technologyThe Kona Electric is just as stylish as its internal-combustion siblings, with build quality and tech to match

-- 5Practicality, comfort and boot spaceWhile not as capacious as the Kia e-Niro, the Kona Electric is still a comfortable and practical EV
+- 5Practicality, comfort and boot spaceThe Kona Electric is a comfortable and practical EV, although its boot size could be better

 - 6Reliability and SafetyKona Electric customers benefit from good reliability, an excellent warranty and solid safety credentials